cloudsmith-io/cloudsmith-cli/README.md

 [![Gemnasium](https://gemnasium.com/badges/github.com/cloudsmith-io/cloudsmith-cli.svg)](https://gemnasium.com/github.com/cloudsmith-io/cloudsmith-cli)
 [![Codacy](https://api.codacy.com/project/badge/Grade/7ce010a44fd249329dab8959ca09142a)](https://www.codacy.com/app/Cloudsmith/cloudsmith-cli)

 The [Cloudsmith](https://cloudsmith.io) Command Line Interface (CLI) is a Py2/Py3 text-based interface to the [API](https://api.cloudsmith.io).
 This allows users, machines and other services to access and integrate smoothly with Cloudsmith without requiring explicit plugins or tools.
+Be awesome.
+[Automate Everything](https://corp.cloudsmith.io/tao/).

 The following GIF demonstrates a small slice of the CLI - [View the full video on YouTube](https://youtu.be/8nlstYU9J5M):

 [![CLI Demonstration](https://user-images.githubusercontent.com/2248287/33522274-c88416be-d7e0-11e7-86ab-518c53d6bf61.gif)](https://youtu.be/8nlstYU9J5M)

+You can also read our [blog article](https://blog.cloudsmith.io/2017/11/25/automation-as-simple-as-a-b-cli/) that introduced the first version of the CLI and the Cloudsmith RESTful API.

 ## Features